ShengboWang1/diabetic-retinopathy-detection/README.md

 ## Diabetic retinopathy recognition

 Results of different models for binary classification:
+The best accuracy on test set could be 89.32%

 |  | Accuracy | Sensitivity/Recall | Specificity | Precision | F1 score |
 | :---: | :---: | :---: | :---: | :---: | :---: |